cynkra/indiedown/README.md

 indiedown::create_indiedown_package("mydown")
 ```

 This creates a package skeleton at `./mydown`.
-You can build build *mydown*, using 'build and reload' in the RStudio or via the command line, as folows:
+You can build build *mydown*, using 'build and reload' in the RStudio or via the command line, as follows:

 ```r
 devtools::install("mydown")